 I earned my doctoral degree in clinical psychology from the University of California, Los Angeles (UCLA), where I was supported by a National Science Foundation Graduate Research Fellowship.
 At UCLA, I was mentored by Gregory A. Miller and Cindy M. Yee-Bradbury at UCLA, and my graduate research continued to focus on understanding adaptive control functioning in healthy and psychopathology, including schizophrenia.

 I completed my postdoctoral fellowship in Michael F. Green‘s lab with the support of the VA’s Advanced Fellowship in Mental Illness Research and Treatment.
 In the Green lab, I investigated the impact of reward processing and motivation on adaptive control in schizophrenia.

-In January 2020, I will be starting a faculty position at the University of South Florida, and I will be admitting a student for Fall 2020.
+In January 2020, I accepted a faculty position at the University of South Florida, and I will be admitting a student for Fall 2021.

 To contact me, just use one of the icons in the footer.